odpi/specs/ODPi-Operations.md

 </os>
 ```

-Post installation of the cluster, Ambari REST APIs MAY be used to add additional repository URLs
+    * Post installation of the cluster, Ambari REST APIs MAY be used to add additional repository URLs

-[TODO - need to provide clear instructions on how to add repo URLs]
+[TODO - need to provide clear instructions on how to add repo URLs post install]
 [Note: service level repositories will be supported in 2.4.2]

 ####Service Definition Requirements